Katie Bender (filmmaker): The Will To Fly

-The Will To Fly was five years in the making and one of Australia's first feature-length sports documentaries about the life and tumultuous sports career of freestyle aerial skiing Olympic Champion, Lydia Lassila.
+The Will To Fly was five years in the making and one of Australia's first feature-length sports documentaries.
 The film made its Australian premiere in Melbourne on International Women's Day (8 March) 2016 followed by a theatrical release, where it was positively received by critics.
 The film was quoted "The Most Inspirational Movie of the Year" by The Huffington Post Australia.

-Impact
+Matildas: The World At Our Feet

-In October 2015, before the release of The Will To Fly, the film was used as a catalyst in convincing the Government of New South Wales to invest in a $10 million Olympic training facility so that the Australian Winter Olympic team could train on home soil.
+Bender was the director of the 2023 Disney+ docu-series Matildas: The World At Our Feet, for which she was nominated for the AACTA Award for Best Direction in Nonfiction Television.

-In August 2017, Olympic champion hurdler Sally Pearson made headlines worldwide after coming out of retirement to win the 2017 world championship title.
-Pearson told the media that her comeback to the sport was motivated after watching The Will To Fly on a plane in 2016.
+The six-part docu-series is an inspirational and intimate behind-the-scenes story following the Matildas, as they prepare for the 2023 FIFA Women's World Cup on home soil.
+The series features players including superstar Sam Kerr, Ellie Carpenter, Mary Fowler, and more.